pbht/volatility-surface/README.md

 - [ ] Axes titles and scales
 - [ ] Smoothing
 - [ ] (Long-term) integrate this render into a web application and host it for easy viewing (could be an interesting introduction to WASM)
+- [ ] Fix scale so that subsequent frames are comparable

 # Results
 ![BTC Volatility Surface Render 1](resources/BTC-volatility-surface-render-1.png) \